 In Defense of Celebrity Makeup Lines

-Some celebrities have profound effects on a country’s beauty trends.
-They set new trends and bring lesser-known trends to the forefront.
+Some celebrities profoundly impact a country’s beauty trends.
+In doing so, these influencers set new trends or bring lesser-known trends to the forefront of pop culture.

-Adolescents often emulate their favorite celebrities beauty and fashion!
+Adolescents often emulate their favorite celebrity’s beauty and fashion choices, anyways!

 Against Celebrity Makeup Lines